bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 <em>Prerequisite: I use currying in this post, so if you don't know about that, I encourage you to read my previous post…</em>www.codementor.io</a><a href="https://www.codementor.io/michelre/use-function-composition-in-javascript-gkmxos5mj" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://blog.benestudio.co/currying-in-javascript-es6-540d2ad09400" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://blog.benestudio.co/currying-in-javascript-es6-540d2ad09400"><strong>Currying in JavaScript ES6</strong><br />
 <em>Currying can give you a deeper understanding to JavaScript.
-Let’s see how it can be done with arrow functions!</em>blog.benestudio.co</a><a href="https://blog.benestudio.co/currying-in-javascript-es6-540d2ad09400" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+Let's see how it can be done with arrow functions!</em>blog.benestudio.co</a><a href="https://blog.benestudio.co/currying-in-javascript-es6-540d2ad09400" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/@pragyan88/writing-middleware-composition-and-currying-elegance-in-javascript-8b15c98a541b" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/@pragyan88/writing-middleware-composition-and-currying-elegance-in-javascript-8b15c98a541b"><strong>Writing Middleware —Composition and Currying Elegance in JavaScript</strong><br />
 <em>Javascript is an elegant and beautiful language which allows the developers to have the flexibility to move between the…</em>medium.com</a><a href="https://medium.com/@pragyan88/writing-middleware-composition-and-currying-elegance-in-javascript-8b15c98a541b" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>